-The following table presents the aggregate fees for professional services and other services rendered by our independent auditors, Haskell & White LLP in fiscal year 2017 and Deloitte LLP in fiscal year 2016 (in US dollars):
+The following presents the aggregate fees for professional services and other services rendered by our independent auditors, Haskell & White LLP, and Deloitte LLP in fiscal years 2018 and 2017:

-Fis cal Year Fis cal Year
+Fiscal Year 2018 Fiscal Year 2017

-En ded 2017 Enc ded 2016

-Audit Fees (1) 138,023 65,602
+Audit Fees (1) 76,006 138,023

-Audit-Related Fees (2) - -
+Audit-Related Fees (2) -

-Tax Fees (3) 14,043 10,026
+Tax Fees (3) 16,000 14,043

-All Other Fees (4) - 1,370
+All Other Fees (4) - -

-Total \$ 152,066 \$ 77,298
+Total \$ 92,006 \$ 152,066

-- 1. Audit Fees include fees for the standard audit work that needs to be performed each year in order to issue an opinion on the consolidated financial statements of the Corporation.
-It also includes fees for services that can only be provided by the Corporation's auditor such as auditing of non-recurring transactions. - Audit-Related Fees include fees assurance and related services that are reasonably related to the performance of the audit or review and are traditionally performed by the independent accountant. - 3.
-Tax Fees include fees for periodic tax consultations and compliance services in various local, regional and national tax jurisdictions. - 4.
-All Other Fees include fees for products and services other than Audit Fees, Audit Related Fees and Tax Fees.
+- (1) Audit Fees include fees for the standard audit work that needs to be performed each year in order to issue an opinion on the consolidated financial statements of the Company.
+It also includes fees for services that can only be provided by the Company's auditor such as auditing of non-recurring transactions.
+In 2017, audit fees include payments to Haskell & White LLP and Deloitte LLP. - (2) Audit-Related Fees include fees assurance and related services that are reasonably related to the performance of the audit or review and are traditionally performed by the independent accountant. - (3) Tax Fees include fees paid to Deloitte LLP. - (4) All Other Fees include fees for products and services other than Audit Fees, Audit Related Fees and Tax Fees.

-The Audit Committee does not have formal pre-approval policies and procedures; however, prior to the engagement by the registrant, the Audit Committee approved all of the services performed by Haskell & White LLP as required by SEC regulation.
+The Audit Committee does not have formal pre-approval policies and procedures; however, prior to their engagement by us, the Audit Committee approved all of the services performed by Haskell & White LLP and Deloitte LLP as required by SEC regulation.

-Submitted By: THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

-Chris A. Rallis, Chair Adrian J. Haigh Dr. Khalid Islam
+Submitted By: THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS Chris A. Rallis, Chair Adrian J. Haigh Dr. Khalid Islam